Skip to main

 Passive investing

 Passive investing stands in contrast to active investing.
 Essentially, active management means professionals are trying to “outperform the market,” by buying and selling assets according to how they believe they will perform compared to the broader market.
 Over time, passively managed funds may do better than actively managed funds for a variety of reasons, including the fact that trying to predict the financial market is notoriously difficult, even for investment professionals.
 Additionally, active managers tend to have more portfolio activity, which could result in more purchases and sales which could increase fees.
-Conversely, passive index funds typically offer investors lower fees so you can keep more of your investment.
+Conversely, passive index funds typically offer investors lower fees, so you can keep more of your investment.

+Whatever the makeup of your portfolio, you should consider portfolio rebalancing, which is designed to help bring a portfolio back to the desired asset allocation.
+Different asset classes react differently to the market, which can cause your portfolio to fluctuate.
 For example, let’s say you start with a 60% equity and 40% fixed-income portfolio.
-If your fixed income investments do well, at the end of the year, your portfolio allocation may have 50% equities and 50% fixed-income.
+If your fixed-income investments do well, at the end of the year, your portfolio allocation may have 50% equities and 50% fixed-income.
 If 60/40 remains the appropriate allocation for your portfolio, you’d want to rebalance to maintain that ratio, because it’s your acceptable level of risk.
-In other words, rebalancing holdings can help bring your portfolio back into its desired mix of asset types.
+In other words, rebalancing holdings can help bring your portfolio back into its desired risk/return target.

 What is “acceptable risk”?